awsdocs/aws-cost-management-user-guide/doc_source/control-access-billing.md

 + Preferences

 **Important**
-Activating IAM access alone doesn't grant IAM users and roles the necessary permissions for these Billing and Cost Management console pages\.
+Activating IAM access alone doesn't grant IAM users and roles the necessary permissions for these Billing console pages\.
 In addition to activating IAM access, you must also attach the required IAM policies to those users or roles\.
-For more information, see [Using identity\-based policies \(IAM policies\) for Billing and Cost Management](billing-permissions-ref.md)\.
+For more information, see [Using identity\-based policies \(IAM policies\) for AWS Billing](billing-permissions-ref.md)\.

 The **Activate IAM Access** setting doesn't control access to the following pages and resources:
 + The console pages for AWS Cost Anomaly Detection, Savings Plans overview, Savings Plans inventory, Purchase Savings Plans, and Savings Plans cart
 + The Cost Management view in the AWS Console Mobile Application
-+ The Billing and Cost Management SDK APIs \(AWS Cost Explorer, AWS Budgets, and AWS Cost and Usage Reports APIs\)
++ The Billing SDK APIs \(AWS Cost Explorer, AWS Budgets, and AWS Cost and Usage Reports APIs\)
++ The cost and usage widget on the AWS Console and AWS Systems Manager Application Manager\.

 To activate the **Activate IAM Access** setting, you must log in to your AWS account using the root user credentials, and then select the setting in the [My Account](https://console.aws.amazon.com/billing/home#/account) page\.
-Activate this setting in each account where you want to allow IAM user and role access to the Billing and Cost Management console pages\.
+Activate this setting in each account where you want to allow IAM user and role access to the Billing console pages\.
 If you use AWS Organizations, activate this setting in each management or member account where you want to allow IAM user and role access to console pages\.

 **Note**
 The **Activate IAM Access** setting isn't available to IAM users with administrator access\.
 This setting is available only to the root user of the account\.

-If the **Activate IAM Access** setting isn't activated, then IAM users and roles in the account can't access the Billing and Cost Management console pages\.
+If the **Activate IAM Access** setting isn't activated, then IAM users and roles in the account can't access the Billing console pages\.
 This is true even if they have administrator access or the required IAM policies\.<a name="billing-activate-iam-access"></a>

 **To activate IAM user and role access to the Billing and Cost Management console**